laboon/ebook/text/30_defects.md

 3. System exits with `SEGFAULT` error when user selected
 4. Adding three or more items to a cart at the same time clears out other items

 All of these describe the problem succinctly, without going into much detail.
-Remember that the summary will often be glanced at along with perhaps hundreds of other bug summaries, especially if you are presenting to management.
+Remember that the summary will often be glanced at along with perhaps hundreds of other defect summaries, especially if you are presenting to management.
 There is a reason why most books written today have snappy titles, as opposed to titles such as _The Egg, Or The Memoirs Of Gregory Giddy, Esq: With The Lucubrations Of Messrs.
 Francis Flimsy, Frederick Florid, And Ben Bombast.
 To Which Are Added, The Private Opinions Of Patty Pout, Lucy Luscious, And Priscilla Positive.
 Also The Memoirs Of A Right Honourable Puppy.
 Conceived By A Celebrated Hen, And Laid Before The Public By A Famous Cock-Feeder._  Yes, that is a real book, written by an anonymous author and published in 1772.

 ### Description